ARIA-Funded-TREND/HMS/README.md

-Comparison of a permutation-invariant Transformer (left) and the CO4 model with intrinsic higher-order mental states (right), both trained for 100 episodes; CO4 reaches ~700 reward while transformer only reaches 245 reward.
+Comparison of a permutation-invariant Transformer (left) and the Co⁴ model (right), both trained for 100 episodes; Co⁴ reaches ~700 reward while transformer only reaches 245 reward.

 ## 📄 License